-Each ALI student is assigned an ESL tutor.
+Each ALI student is assigned a tutor.
 Students select the topics or skills they need to master (or want to study) from a list organized by the tutors and ACE Tutoring supervisor.
-Tutor assignments are based on students’ needs and tutors' experience.
+Tutor assignments are based on students’ needs and interests.
 Student and tutor preferences are taken into account whenever possible.

 All tutors are current IUP students.
 Many are graduate students in IUP’s English Department, language majors, and Honors College students.
 Tutors are highly qualified and have been carefully selected and trained to become ACE tutors by the American Language Institute administration.